Melissa McAninch (chair), Jennifer Diers (director), Amanda Clark, Alan Hastings, Tamara Masters, Tamala Strawser, Julianne Taylor

 Education students may be eligible to enroll in the Central Teacher Academy (CTA), which is a three-year program that pairs a teacher education candidate with a K-12 mentor teacher.
 Students in CTA complete additional clinical/field experiences and professional development sessions.
 All education students are encouraged to consider the numerous off-campus internship opportunities available at urban and overseas sites.

-The Central College teacher education program is approved by the Iowa Department of Education and the North Central Association of Colleges and Secondary Schools.
+The Central College teacher education program is approved by the Iowa Department of Education.
 Students successfully completing one of the prescribed programs may be considered candidates for an Iowa Teaching License that is endorsed according to the type of program completed.

 The credentials of Central College are respected outside Iowa, but students desiring to teach in any other state should be acquainted with the professional requirements of the state in question as early as possible in their college career.
 Any student who is seeking Iowa licensure with the intent of also meeting the licensure requirements of another state should consult with the Department of Education in that state.